The Rise and Fall of Hyconn: Lessons Learned from Startup

 2. Why did the Shark Tank deal with Mark Cuban fall through?

-Post-show negotiations revealed differences in vision and expectations between Mark Cuban’s team and Hyconn’s founder, new to the deal’s dissolution.
+Post-show negotiations revealed differences in vision and expectations between Mark Cuban’s team and Hyconn’s founder, leading to the deal’s dissolution.

-3. What obstacles did Hyconn face after Shark Tank?
+3. What challenges did Hyconn face after Shark Tank?

 Hyconn struggled with scaling production, market penetration, and competition from similar products.